Skip to Content

 Like other Woodpeckers, the Northern Flicker also makes drumming sounds by rapidly tapping its bill on dead wood or another suitable surface.
 Is usually drums in conjunction with making the loud laughing call to delineate territory.

-Behavior of Alabama State Bird
+The Behavior of Alabama State Bird

-The Northern Flicker is not very aggressive with other bird species although some will drive off Bluebirds and other species they compete with for nesting holes.
+The Northern Flicker is not very aggressive with other bird species although some will drive off bluebirds and other species they compete with for nesting holes.
 They are more aggressive with their own kind, mostly when defending territories.

 To defend their territory a Flicker will call and drum as well as face off with the intruder where the birds flick their wings open as they perch in front of each other.
 If one of the birds does not fly away, they can peck and claw at each other.